mohamdev/shadow-boxer/README.md

 ## Dataset

 This repository will soon contain a dataset of **2D poses** estimated from internet videos of experienced boxers performing shadow boxing.
 The keypoints were estimated using the [RTMO pose estimator](https://github.com/open-mmlab/mmpose/tree/main/projects/rtmo) implemented through fast and easy-to-use [rtmlib](https://github.com/Tau-J/rtmlib).
 Each sample consists of a series of frames, where each frame has 2D keypoint coordinates representing the pose of a boxer.

-## Statistical Modeling: GMMs

-We trained, in an unsupervised manner, a **Gaussian Mixture Model (GMM)** using raw internet boxing videos to classify basic boxing actions from sequences of 2D poses.
-The GMM serves the following purposes:

-- **Classify boxing actions**: By analyzing sequences of poses within a sliding window, the model works in real time (~2ms) to provide action labels.
-- **Provide a reward function**: In a reinforcement learning (RL) context, the model’s likelihood is used to reward sequences that resemble real shadow boxing.

 ## Reinforcement Learning with Genesis